by Marq Manner | September 1, 2008 9:32 pm

 Soon we will be in the last gasps of the hot and humid summer, a time I loathe – mainly because I can’t stand very many of the light summer seasonal beers that are released during this time.

 I like to drink good beers, but I don’t like to look like a pretentious twit.
 I drink mostly darker beers all year round so, when I show up at a BBQ with a six pack of porters I look like, well, a pretentious twit.
 So the coming of fall is a relief to me as I can start to fit in a bit more and the level of being comfortable that I personally desire returns.
-There are still moments when one has to suck it up for the sake of having a good tasting beer.
+There are still moments when one has to suck it up for the sake of having a good-tasting beer.
+One of my friends advised that I look into places like Your Beer Friend, where I could buy a beer subscription and sample a variety of beers.
+I might give it a shot soon.

 I remember a couple of years back when I was attending the Big 12 Championship Game at Arrowhead Stadium in Kansas City.
 I decided that tailgating with a couple of six packs of marked-down, out-of-season Oktoberfests would be a lot better than the Bud and Miller Light I was bound to find in the stadium’s beer tents or snagging from fellow Huskers.
 So I grabbed the two most accessible German ‘fests, Spaten and Paulaner, and headed to the game.
 Of course I felt like a tool walking around the grounds with the six pack in my hand while getting those looks of “oh, that guy thinks he is so cool”.
 Using various heating packs, and devices to try to keep the beers from getting ice cold did not help my cause much either.
 The alternative though would have been much less enjoyable.